 So let’s review 2018.
 At the beginning of the year, I commuted to the same spot that I had for the previous 6+ years.
 My employer treated me very well, and I loved my team.
 The work, on the other hand, was predictable and not very challenging.
 I didn’t see many opportunities for growth, and it seemed like I was “treading water.”
 In past years I had flirted with leaving, but I never found an opportunity that felt right.

 Come Spring, I interviewed for a “Consulting Engineer” position at IronBrick.
 On the interview day, I parked in the wrong lot and got lost.
 I ended up being about 20 minutes late to the interview.
 The HR person did her best to console me, and one of my perspective co-workers apologized about how their office was so hard to find.
 He also mentioned how they were moving soon to a new building that was easier to find.
 I got really good vibes from everyone that I met at IronBrick.
 I also really liked the story that IronBrick told about where they were headed in the feature.

 I was ready for a change.
 It felt right, so I leapt.

-In the past few years, I really discovered the power of the tech community.
+In the past few years, I discovered the power of the tech community.
 (So grateful to Sam Moulton for the opportunity to join the NetApp A-Team.)
-This year, I had the opportunity to attend NetApp Insight, Storage Field Day #16 and Ravello Blogger Day #2.
-Having the opportunity to attend these events always feels like winning to me Being surrounded by accomplished people that also value community motivates me to work to become a better version of me.
+This year, I had the chance to attend NetApp Insight, Storage Field Day #16 and Ravello Blogger Day #2.
+Having the opportunity to participate in these events always feels like winning to me.
+Being surrounded by accomplished people that also value community motivates me to work to become a better version of me.
 Yes, it generates some “imposter syndrome” feelings, but I can deal with those.

 Now that I’ve shared some of my wins and struggles, how was your year?
 Are there any lessons that you’ve learned along the way?
 What are your plans for 2019?